 Capabilities: ENIG Plating for Aluminum Wedge Wire Bonding

-The thin flash Gold layer acts as a barrier layer protecting the Nickel from being oxidized.
+The thin flash Gold layer acts as a barrier layer protecting the Nickel from being oxidize.
 The wire bonding process actually connects the Aluminum wire to the Nickel plating.
 The major advantage of this method is low cost, as ENIG plating is an inexpensive process and it also helps to make wire bonding simpler.
-However, Aluminum wires require a larger bond pad pitch, as they are less flexible compared to the flexibility of Gold wires, especially for applications that are prone to vibrations.
+However, Aluminum wires require a larger bond pad pitch.

 Another factor affecting the quality of wire bonding is the purity of materials manufacturers use during the plating process.
-Purity of Nickel is critical for Aluminum wedge bonding That means the Nickel should be as soft as possible, preferably without contaminants and voids.
-Additionally, manufacturers need to exercise good control over their plating chemicals and the pH of their plating bath.
-For good quality Aluminum wedge wire bonding, the Gold thickness should be a minimum of 3 MIL, with a purity of at least 99.99%, and with no traces of Thallium.
+Purity of Nickel is critical for Aluminum wedge bonding That means Nickel should be soft as possible, preferably without contaminants and voids.
+Additionally, manufacturers need to exercise good control over their plating chemicals and the pH of plating bath.
+For good quality Aluminum wedge wire bonding, Gold thickness should minimum of 3 MIL, with purity at least 99.99%, and with no traces of Thallium.

 Some manufacturers using better chemicals, mainly from Atotech, report a higher quality of Aluminum wedge wire bonds than traditionally achievable.
-For instance, in place of the usual brushing prior to plating, manufacturers use pumice powder spray on the Copper surface of the PCB.
-This reduces the roughness of the Copper surface, allowing better plating, and consequently, offering a better quality, reliability, and durability of the Aluminum wedge wire bonds.
+For instance, in place of usual brushing prior plating, manufacturers use pumice powder spray on Copper surface of PCB.